Bun Burner 1500

 Your fuel (and stop) log helps us figure out how your ride progressed - it is a summary of what happened during the ride.

-The following log entries and completed witness forms are mandatory:
+The following log entries are mandatory:

 A log entry must be made at each gas stop (sample attached).
 A log entry includes the following information; DATE, TIME, TIME ZONE, LOCATION (i.e. Moline, IL) and ODOMETER reading.
 A receipt must accompany each log entry (please note, that the receipts from these gas stops, where possible should include a date stamp - we do NOT care about time stamps on these receipts, do not waste time worrying about time stamps, the only time stamps that are critical are the start and finish receipts!).